 After a significant event (such as flooding or an earthquake) that could negatively impact a sewage or septic system, takes appropriate steps to ensure that sewage and septic systems continue to operate in a manner that does not contaminate produce, food-contact surfaces, areas used for produce handling, water sources, or water distribution systems.

 Growers are encouraged to contact the relevant agencies (e.g., the Regional Water Quality Control Board and state and federal fish and wildlife agencies) to confirm the details of these requirements.
-In addition, growers may wish to consult with local USDA Natural Resources Conservation Service (NRCS) staff to evaluate the food safety risks associated with wildlife, livestock, domestic animals and other adjacent land uses and to develop and document strategies to manage or reduce the introduction of human pathogens for each production block.
+In addition, growers may wish to consult with local USDA Natural Resources Conservation Service (NRCS) staff to evaluate the food safety risks associated with wildlife, livestock, domestic animals and other adjacent and nearby land uses and to develop and document strategies to manage or reduce the introduction of human pathogens for each production block.

 FIGURE 9.
 PRE-HARVEST and HARVEST Assessment – Animal Hazard/Fecal Matter Decision Tree